alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 ## Reservation RestAPI

-This RestAPI MUST use the HTTPS protocol with TLS v1.2 or TLE v1.3.
+This RestAPI MUST use the HTTPS protocol with TLS v1.2 or TLS v1.3.
 It is not allowed to use the bare HTTP protocol.

 ### Acquire